bsorahan/certbot-kong/README.md

 }
 ```

-Note that only https is the only protocol available.
+Note that https is the only protocol available.

 Now when we try to access the service over http we receive the following error.